sifferman/labs-with-cva6/labs/branch-prediction.md

 ## Code Submission

 Submit to the Gradescope Autograder your modified `"bht.sv"` that implements a global two-level adaptive branch predictor.
-The autograder will verify the hit rate for several different programs, but your implementation will be verified manually.
+The autograder will verify the hit-rate for several different programs, but your implementation will be verified manually.